Miles and miles of awesome flora and wildlife

 next to the trail in Gambier, and a wonderful park with

-We would appreciate Trail users following these simple
+We would appreciate trail users following these simple

 rules: